aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     a.
 If you are using the AWS CLI, you can use the following command to mass copy the rpm files - aws s3 cp ./ s3://your-s3-bucket/ --recursive --include "*.rpm"

-        i.
-Make sure you change the 'your-s3-bucket' to match the name of the bucket you just created
+       - Make sure you change the 'your-s3-bucket' to match the name of the bucket you just created

     b.
 If you are using the Management Consolole, click on the newly created S3 bucket